SkylineCommunications/dataminer-docs/connector-help/connector_help/Bard MC5000 Series.md

 # Bard MC5000 Series

-Connector to integrate the functionalities of a modbus device.
-It contains the Holding Registers, Input Registers and the Alarms.
+This connector is intended to integrate the functionalities of a Modbus device.
+It monitors the holding registers, input registers, and alarms.

 ## About